Wolf Appliance Repair

 L Series electric wall ovens (legacy professional convection), CSO convection steam ovens, and MWC microwave drawers.
 We service all configurations including convection steam element and door interlock repairs.

 Wolf appliances are exceptionally well built, but they have known failure patterns.
-Here's what we diagnose most often.
+Here's what we diagnose most often on Orange County service calls.

 Igniter Failure on Gas and Dual-Fuel Burners Continuous clicking with no flame, or one burner that won't light while others work fine.
 The igniter electrode wears at the tip over time.
 Usually replaced in a single visit - we carry common igniter sets for Wolf DF and GR models.